Ice fishing: Wisconsin

+New Jersey

+In New Jersey anglers may use no more than five devices, i.e. a combination of tip-ups and/or jigging rods.
+All devices not hand-held must bear the name and address of the user and must not be left unattended.

+Massachusetts

+Ice fishing requires a freshwater fishing license for those aged 15 and older.
+Anglers are allowed up to five hooks through the ice at one time.
+A hook is defined as an angling device attached to the line of a tip-up or jig stick that is designed to take one fish at a time.
+This includes plain hooks, treble hooks, spinners, spoons, bait harnesses, jigs, or plugs.
+This device is not restricted to a single hook, and lures with multiple treble hooks count as one hook.
+Hooks can be on any combination of tip-ups or jig sticks, but no more than five hooks in total.
+All anglers must be able to tend their own hooks.
+Adults may assist minors with cutting holes or removing hooks, but minors must be capable of tending their own tip-ups or jig sticks.

 Contests

-Anywhere there is fishing, there are contests, and ice fishing is no exception.
 Ice fishing contests generally offer prizes for the largest number of fish caught within a limited time period.
 There are many ice fishing contests consisting of friends and neighbors with a modest number of contestants and small prizes.
 Conversely, throughout North America—especially in the northern parts of the Midwest and throughout Canada—many large and well-organized contests take place yearly.
 Most of these larger contests offer big prizes for contestants who catch the biggest fish.

 Currently, the world's largest contest, the Brainerd Jaycees Ice Fishing Extravaganza, is held on Gull Lake, north of Brainerd, Minnesota, in January of each year.
 The contest has over 15,000 anglers and drills over 20,000 holes for the contest. $152,232 in charity was raised in the 2016 contest, and donated to 41 local charities.

 Lake Simcoe in Canada has abundant cold water fish such as lake trout, herring and whitefish.
 It is sometimes known as Canada's ice fishing capital, and every year it is host to a very large and well-organized contest.

 In Hwacheon, South Korea, a large ice fishing festival is held every January.
-The Ice Festival draws nearly a million visitors every year, and thousands of people have taken part in a contest to catch fish in a frozen Hwacheoncheon (a tributary of the Han River).
+The Ice Festival draws nearly a million visitors every year, and thousands of people have taken part in a contest to catch fish in a frozen Hwacheon (a tributary of the Han River).